michaela10c/connectome-fidelity/README.md

 independent permutation tests each.
 Both p-values are marginal (p = 0.041 and 0.048);
 replication with larger ensemble sizes would strengthen the conclusion.

+CKA was assessed but found to be uninformative in the untrained setting: mean CC vs random activation similarity was near zero (CC vs Rand-syn: CKA = −0.096; CC vs
+Rand-sign: CKA = 0.057), consistent with the near-zero within-CC consistency (r = 0.006 ± 0.133) and confirming that individual-seed activation patterns do not carry coherent directional structure at prior initialization.
+This contrasts with Experiments 1–2, where CKA = 0.502 and 0.647 respectively — the gap reflects that trained networks share a coherent mean activation geometry that untrained networks do not.

 #### Within-Ensemble Consistency
 **r = 0.006 ± 0.133** — near-zero.
 The directional signal is a property of the
 connectome prior operating on the ensemble mean, not a property shared by individual